 Search for Available Packages with apt

-In order to search for available packages from the Internet repositories, you can use the apt-cache utility.
+You can use the apt-cache utility to search for available packages from the Internet repositories.
 Use the following syntax to do so:

 $ sudo apt-cache search [package name keyword]

-Let us search for the stable version of the Opera web browser through the following apt-cache command:
+Let us search for the stable version of the Firefox browser through the following apt-cache command:

-The following output shows the availability of ‘opera-stable’ package for the web browser.
+The following output shows the availability of the Firefox package.

 You can get detailed information about the package through the following apt-cache command: